 Candidates submit their applications to the RTPI electronically as PDF files or Word documents.
 The RTPI Membership Team processes these application documents and records the details of each application.
-RTPI officers also carry out a number of preassessment checks before forwarding the relevant submission documents to the assessor pairings (via email) to carry out the assessment.
+RTPI officers also carry out a number of pre- assessment checks before notifying the assessor pairing to carry out the assessment.